tomas/lisa/README.md

     lisa new

-And you'll be prompted a few questions that will allow Lisa to populate a new `remote.json` file with all your environment definitions (e.g. single vs multiple stages and single vs multiple roles).
+And you'll be prompted a few questions that will allow Lisa to populate a new `remote.json` file with all your environment definitions (e.g. single vs multiple stages and single vs multiple roles on each stage).

 Now, if your app hasn't been deployed to your server(s), meaning there's no `deploy_to` path, you can have lisa set everything up by running:

     lisa setup

 Lisa will ensure all of your directories are in place, including the shared paths, and perform a clone of your repository so your can head on to your first deploy.

 # Running